 - Georgian Park Preserve (see map to the right).

-During the month of September 2020, mechanical management will occur at the Town's Washington Street Preserve open space property as shown in the yellow box on the map:
+During the month of September 2020, mechanical management was conducted at the Town's Washington Street Preserve open space property as shown in the yellow box below:

 The Town will continue to conduct mechanical management on a regular basis, approximately every 1-3 years.